 In this exercise, students are shown the proper techniques for identifying and targeting media queries for styling page elements and structures.
-Students are shown how the CSS Designer interface adapts automatically to the size of the document window.
-They learn how to edit and create rules properly in specific media queries and insert them in the correct order.
+Students are shown how the CSS Designer interface adapts automatically to the size of the document window or the element selected.
+They learn how to edit and create rules properly in specific media queries.